Agency, Missouri

 Agency is a village in Buchanan County, Missouri, United States.
-The population was 684 at the 2010 census.
+The population was 671 at the 2020 census.
 It is part of the St. Joseph, MO–KS Metropolitan Statistical Area.

 History

+Before Agency was a permanent settlement it was a ford of the Platte River.
 Agency was laid out in 1865.
 It was formerly the site of an agency of the Sac and Fox Indians, hence the name.
 A post office called Agency has been in operation since 1872.
-On Sunday, May 20, 1923 a Ku Klux Klan picnic held at Agency was attended by several thousand people.
+On Sunday, May 20, 1923, a Ku Klux Klan picnic held at Agency was attended by several thousand people.
 Speakers included Rev. Bloom, Rev. Smallwood, and Rev. Rendlemarr, all of Partee Park Baptist Church.